 Once your heroine has had her confrontation, you don’t have to go on revealing her backbone.
 She’ll continue to show it, of course, but now you need to reveal other attributes: resourcefulness, kindness, whatever.

 Same goes for a character’s motivation.
 Once it’s been established – the hero needs to avenge his brother’s murder – you don’t have to continually remind the reader that he is driven by honor and justice.
+He surely has other personality traits.
 He may be a guy who often blunders, but he always makes things right.
 Or maybe he’s afraid of snakes, like Indiana Jones.

 Creating a Scene: Tip #4